Zhou Qi (Jin dynasty): Qian Hui's rebellion

-In 310, Sima Yue summoned the general, Qian Hui from Wuxing to the capital in Luoyang.
+In 310, Sima Yue summoned the general Qian Hui from Wuxing to the capital in Luoyang.
 At the time, the Jin was at war with the Xiongnu-led Han-Zhao dynasty in the north.
 Qian Hui marched up to Guangling before hearing that the capital was facing attacks by the Han general, Liu Cong.
 He was reluctant to go any further, and with the emperor pressuring him with the deadline, he planned to rebel.
 The Inspector of Yang province, Wang Dun was also summoned to the capital, so Qian Hui wanted to kill him to kick off his rebellion.
 However, Wang Dun escaped to Jianye, where he informed Sima Rui about the situation.

 Qian Hui soon rebelled and invaded Yangxian County.
-Sima Rui sent Guo Yi (郭逸) and Song Dian (宋典) to attack him, but the two generals initially did not dare to engage him as they had very little troops.
+Sima Rui sent Guo Yi (郭逸) and Song Dian (宋典) (Note: Song Dian was likely the same person as Sima Rui's guard who accompanied him as he escaped a curfew imposed by Sima Ying, made his way to Luoyang and then back to his fiefdom of Langya during the War of the Eight Princes.) to attack him, but the two generals initially did not dare to engage him as they had very little troops.
 Zhou Qi personally gathered people from his hometown to join them in their campaign, killing Qian Hui and sending his head to Jianye.
 Zhou Qi had pacified Jiangnan for the third time.